 The DJI Spark was recommended by Kat from Travel With Kat – and this is one of her favorite shots taken with the drone:

 So you want to capture amazing photos of your travels, but what can you do to come away with something a little different and stand out?
 You need to change your perspective!
-The best way I’ve found to do that is with a Drone and the DJI Mavic Air is just the ticket.
-This small, & foldable but capable drone has changed my travel photography!
+The best way I’ve found to do that is with a Drone and the DJI Mavic Air and DJI Mavic Air 2s are just the ticket.
+These small & foldable, but capable drones have changed my travel photography!

 Give yourself the ability to get a new perspective.
 I’ve experienced places in a whole new way with a drone and captured photo’s that I never would have been able to without one.
 Needless to say the DJI Mavic Air has a full time spot in my luggage!